boblyx/fire/docs/README.md

 1. On Extinguisher page, user can press "Infer" to send room boundaries and obstacles to `fire-infer`
 1. On backend, `fire-infer` calls `fire-svg` whenever conversions to or from svg is required.
 1. Outputs on `fire-infer` are received as response, and results are rendered on WebView2 as SVG.
+1. On pressing export in `fire-rvt` the Revit model is populated with the appropriate families.